 - Kindergarten readiness assessment scores rise significantly; in some cases as much as double;

 - Higher post-test gains for 1st grade students who were Ferst readers;

-- School-wide standardized reading scores increase by several percentage points each year as Ferst Readers graduates progress through the school system;
+- School-wide standardized reading scores increase by several percentage points each year as Ferst program graduates progress through the school system;

 - Increased awareness of the importance of developing early literacy skills - in the home, and throughout the community.

-The majority of the cost of the Ferst Readers program, $36 per year per child, is raised locally through donations from individuals, corporate sponsorships and foundation grants.
+The majority of the cost of the Ferst Readers program, $36 per year per child, is raised in each community through donations from individuals, corporate sponsorships and foundation grants.

 How Do We Do It?

-Community Action Teams , or CATs, are made up of dedicated volunteers who oversee and administer the program in each participating county/community.
+Community Action Teams, or CATs, are made up of dedicated volunteers who oversee and administer the program in each participating county/community.
 CATs may differ in composition from county to county, but five to ten members make up the core.
 Naturally, the more diverse the CAT, the more successful it is at getting the message out, registering children, and gathering support for the program.
 The CATs are ultimately responsible for raising the majority of the funds needed for each child who participates in their program.
-This local involvement enables sustainability by creating a diverse funding base and building capacity at the community level around the important issue of literacy.
+This local involvement enables sustainability by building capacity at the community level around the important issue of literacy.